As a library administrator, you can set up conditional logic in document classes in any type of AODocs library.

 Known limitations and restrictions

 There are currently some limitations and restrictions to calculated properties:

 - Information about related documents and attachments isn't available in the formula.

 - Don't combine custom scripts with conditional logic because the order of execution is not guaranteed.
 This is a permanent restriction.

-Note: We’d love to receive your feedback on calculated properties!
+Note: We’d love to receive your feedback on calculated elements!
 Create a feature request in our Community.